 Book Review: Plot, Pros and Cons

-When the novel begins, Sookie has found herself an empty nester.
+When The All-Girl Filling Station’s Last Reunion begins, Sookie has found herself an empty nester.
 Her youngest child is married, so she’s ready to relax and enjoy some time to herself at home in Point Clear, Alabama.

 Alas, relaxation is not what’s in store for Sookie.
 She soon receives papers meant for her domineering mother, Lenore, which reveal a decades-old family secret.
 Shocked and confused, Sookie begins digging into the past and unearths a rich family history.
 She learns of the adventures of the Jurdabralinski family of Pulaski, Wisconsin, complete with an all-girl filling station and Women Airforce Service Pilots (WASPs).